Publication history of Dick Grayson: Becoming Batman

 As a precursor to "Batman R.I.P.", at the New York Comic Con 2008, DC Comics gave away pins featuring Nightwing, Jason Todd, and Hush with the words "I Am Batman" beneath them.

 During the story-line, Nightwing is ambushed by the International Club of Villains.
 He is later seen in Arkham Asylum, frothing at the mouth and presumably drugged, believed by the staff to be Pierrot Lunaire, a member of the Club.
 Scheduled for an experimental lobotomy by Arkham himself, he is spared by the Club of Villains taking hold of the asylum, wanting to use him and Jezebel Jet, Bruce's fiancé at the time, as bait.

 As Jezebel's capture is revealed to be a red herring, due to her being a part of the Black Glove, Nightwing's lobotomy is still pending, but he manages to escape by besting Le Bossu, and joining the fray between the Batman Family, the International Club of Heroes and the Black Glove itself.
 While he is forced to witness Batman's dragging down Simon Hurt's helicopter and seemingly die in a fiery explosion with his foe, he is shown holding Batman's cowl and cape, discarded during the fight.

 Following the events of Batman's apparent death during Final Crisis, Nightwing has closed down shop in New York so as to return to Gotham, having inherited Wayne Manor and Wayne Enterprises per Bruce's will, much to Damian Wayne's dismay.
 He has opted to give up on having a normal job, and instead intends to put all his effort into protecting the city.
 After his returns he confronts Two-Face and Ra's al Ghul, proving to two of his mentor's greatest enemies that he is an equal to Batman after he defeated them.
-Dick then finds himself in charge of having to raise Damian Wayne, but at the time the two do not bond well.
+Dick then finds himself in charge of having to raise Damian, but at the time the two do not bond well.

 In the following weeks Dick becomes far less emotional, unapproachable and uncontrollable.
 He lashes out at Tim, Damian and even Alfred at times and is mostly seen in his spare time mourning the loss of Bruce.
 Despite Alfred trying to explain to Dick that he is Bruce's prodigal son, Dick refuses to take up the mantle.
 After Jason Todd takes up the mantle himself, it is revealed that Bruce told Dick not to become Batman as he believed that Dick could carry the torch as Nightwing.
-After a long fought battle with Jason, Dick decides that enough is enough and with Damian Wayne as Robin, Dick becomes Batman.
+After a long fought battle with Jason, Dick decides that enough is enough and with Damian as Robin, Dick becomes Batman.